Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Please contact the School of Performing Arts office (firstname.lastname@example.org) for a copy of the most recent paper profile.

 - Lifelong learning, Scholarship, Critical thinking, Research, Self-motivation.

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- The student will experience, first-hand, the role of producer in a full-length recording project with multiple tracks
+- Experience, first-hand, the role of producer in a full-length recording project with multiple tracks

-- Recording techniques and production techniques (personnel, studio, artistic and time management) are experienced
+- Experience recording techniques and production techniques (personnel, studio, artistic and time management)

-- The student will have gained an in-depth study of studio production, resulting in the writing of an exegesis tied to the audio production
+- Gain an in-depth study of studio production, resulting in the writing of an exegesis tied to the audio production